wicaker/go-concurrency-cx-guild/README.md

-This repo is intended to show up go-concurrency duing CX guild
+This repo is intended to show up go-concurrency during CX guild